kurtkuehnert/terrain_renderer/README.md

 Finally you can visualize the data with the terrain renderer.
 Make sure to set the `preprocess` flag in the config to true, the first time you view each terrain, so that the terrain data can be imported.

-**Note:** it may take a while untill all data has been preprocessed
+**Note:** It may take a while untill all data has been preprocessed.
 ```
 ./saxony_terrain_renderer
 or